LIFE: HONEY, I'M HOME!

 DINING ROOM:

 For the dining room, we used the same dining table and chairs set.
 We reupholstered the chairs because the old fabric was really stained from years of use.
 Added our old buffet table against the wall, which has all our tableware and silverware.
 We then had a little crook in there, that to me, didn’t make any sense, but to Valentina was a wonderful opportunity to get creative!
-With her recommendation, we painted the interior of that crook black, and built floating shelves in it, then accessorized it wonderfully, bringing the whole area to life.
+With her recommendation, we painted the interior of that crook black, and inserted floating shelves in it, then accessorized it wonderfully, bringing the whole area to life.
 We also opted to leave the dining area curtain-less, as the light coming in is stunning.

 Photo 10-10-19, 10 35 54-2.jpg